 Like the olfactory signals in sheep and other groups, bleating sounds function as the controlling cue for anticipating the feeding pattern.

 Bleating is a crucial aspect of the post-natal nursing and stimulation regime of the mother and young one bonding, communicating, and recognizing each other.

 Vocalizations help both the dam and the lamb in facilitating and promoting mutual vocal recognition and filial bonding.

 The baaing is also used for contact communication between the mother and the young ones.
-The tone and pitch of the baaing help the dam recognize if the lamb is in distress and helps her in finding them.
+The baa’s tone and pitch help the ewe recognize if the lamb is in distress and helps her find them.

-Sheep have an intricate social hierarchy made up of families, allies, rivals, and leaders as well as followers.
+Sheep have an intricate social hierarchy made up of families, allies, rivals, leaders, and followers.
 The next time you hear a sheep, hopefully, you will know a bit more about why it is making that noise.